Anmol-Singh-Jaggi/directsync/README.md

  - `pip install directsync`

 **ToDo:**
- - Add `preserve-latest` option: Among the 2 files, the one with the latest modification date should be preserved.
  - Give more fine-tuned control of file comparison algorithm to the user.
  - Add `ignore-pattern` option to let the user ignore certain files based on the regex pattern provided.
  - Add test cases.